CS3560-02-07/Restaurant-Delivery-System/README.md

 - Proposed Solution: streamline delivery
   - Creating a delivery system that utilizes digital information about the customer, company, and product to make delivery experience more convenient

-Note: To run the program, please run the LoginPageGUI.java file
+Note: To run the program, please run the LoginPageGUI.java file and the SQL queries

 ## Tools and Resources
 - MySQL